Rules

 Save or CheckAdvantageuse two d20s, taking better score

-Disadvantageuse two d20s, taking lower score
+Disadvantageuse two d20s, taking lower score; and half movement

-CompetitionAdvantageuse two d12s, taking better scor
+CompetitionAdvantageuse two d12s, taking better score

-Disadvantageuse two d12s, taking lower score
+Disadvantageuse two d12s, taking lower score; and half movement